Upcoming changes to Practice Management

 It emphasises the special responsibilities placed on public practitioners concerning their ethical and professional conduct.
 The module examines APES 110 Code of Ethics for Professional Accountants and also works through a number of ethical decision-making models.

-Module 3: Risk management in your business
+Module 3: Quality control and risk management in your business

 Module 3 discusses a range of professional issues associated with public practice.